Paying bills takes time, and time costs money. A Direct Debit saves you both by:

 VAT–CCL Compliance Section

 You will also need to send the completed the PP10 paperwork to HM Revenue & Customs (HMRC).
+Learn about the government's VAT guidelines.

 Please note: PP11s cannot be transferred from one supplier to another.
 You will need to ensure that an updated PP11 is submitted to the new supplier to ensure you continue getting relief.